codefog/contao-events_subscriptions/docs/02-basics.md

 ![](images/basics-enable.png)

 Here you can also configure the default subscription settings for all events in this calendar.
-The details on every setting is describes in the [Advanced configuration](03-advanced.md) section of the documentation.
+The details on every setting is described in the [Advanced configuration](03-advanced.md) section of the documentation.

 > It is still possible to override each setting individually per event (see below)!